ka9q/ka9q-radio/docs/notes.md

 customizations.
 As of this writing it has not yet incorporated Debian version 12.)
 Older versions may work, but you may have to fix some problems.

+Most reasonably modern x86 systems will run *ka9q-radio* just fine.
+Even an Intel i5 can handle the RX888 at its full sample rate of 130 MHz with plenty of time left over.
+But be careful with other CPU-intensive tasks on the same system, even at a high 'nice' level, unless you are running a realtime-enabled version of the Linux kernel. *ka9q-radio* can use the Linux real-time scheduling features only if the kernel supports them.
+(Debian provides both realtime and standard kernels for each release).
+The RX888 works fine on the Orange Pi **until** you try to run CPU soakers; then *ka9q-radio* begins to badly lose data.
+AI6VN and I believe this is because the standard OPi kernel is not real-time enabled, and we can't find and install one that is.

+The Raspberry Pi 4 is sufficient to handle the Airspy R2 (20 Ms/s
+real) even with several hundred channels, but it is *not* fast enough for the RX888 except at low sample rates.

 Supported Hardware and System Requirements
 ------------------------------------------